 01 of 09

-Barn wiring is subject to rodent chews, heat and cold, damp and other wear.
+Barn wiring is subject to rodent chews, temperature fluctuations, dampness, and other wear.
 Wiring needs to be heavy enough to handle water heaters and other appliances without overheating.
 Any fixtures such as lighting, water heating or warming appliances need to be made for stable use.
 All outlets should be GFCIs.
 Any heating or drying equipment must be properly ventilated.

 02 of 09